krishaamer/green-filter-research/research/literature/design.md

 There’s a growing know-how on how to produce sustainably and which materials to use.
 “Handbook of Footwear Design and Manufacture” Chapter 18 - Green design (Leung & Luximon (2021))

+Virginijus Sinkevičius, EU Commissioner for the Environment, Oceans and Fisheries, is quoted as describing ecodesign “respects the boundaries of our planet” European Commission (2022)

 ## Food {#food}

+Saner et al. (2015) reports dairy (46%) and meat and fish (29%) products making up the largest GHG emission potential.

 *Intensive Farming Practices*